django-cms/django-cms/docs/topics/commonly_used_plugins.rst

     Zoom level is set via a select field which ensure only legal values are used.

 .. note:: Due to the above change, `level` field is now marked as `NOT NULL`,
-    and a datamigration has been introduced to modify existing googlemap plugin instance to set the default value if `level` if is `NULL`.
+    and a data migration has been introduced to modify existing Googlemap plugin instance to set the default value if `level` if is `NULL`.

 Please install it using ``pip`` or similar and be sure you have the following in the :setting:`django:INSTALLED_APPS`